Ramin Karimloo: 2021–present: Funny Girl, The Pirates of Penzance, and return to The Phantom of the Opera

-On October 6, 2021, it was announced that he would be returning to Broadway as Nick Arnstein in the Broadway revival of Funny Girl, alongside Jane Lynch, Jared Grimes, and Beanie Feldstein and was directed by Micheal Mayer.
+On October 6, 2021, it was announced that Karimloo would be returning to Broadway as Nick Arnstein in the Broadway revival of Funny Girl, alongside Jane Lynch, Jared Grimes, and Beanie Feldstein and was directed by Micheal Mayer.
 It started previews on March 26, 2022, and officially opened on April 24, 2022, at the August Wilson Theatre.
-He is set to stay with the show through it's closing in September 2023.
+He stayed with the show through its closing in September 2023 where he starred opposite Lea Michele as Fanny Brice.